file transfer

 A reliable means of connecting to remote systems and different file systems is required.

-File systems are often well-developed for use in a local environment, but they may not have sufficient functionality for file sharing with file systems on other machines or other types of operating systems.
+While file systems are often well-developed for use within their local environment, their functionality for file transfer with other machines or file systems of different operating systems may be insufficient.

 As I have already written, it has the potential to be used regardless of the environment, and is very promising as a means of handling it on smartphones, Windows, the cloud, and mainframes, for example, but it does not have the functionality to achieve sufficient integration with file systems or across file system differences.

-It is necessary to prepare a solid file sharing infrastructure that can share files between a wide variety of environments, absorb the differences between them, and support business operations.
+It is necessary to have a robust file transfer platform that can handle file transfers between diverse environments, effectively absorb differences between those environments, and support business operations.

 One advantage of files is that they are already widely available and there are existing solutions for most issues, but there are also already sufficient solutions to the concerns mentioned above.